Building Nested Functions Easy

 In this example the AVERAGE() function calculates a result and passes that result to the function one level up; to the IF() function.
 If the average of the scores is 82% then the IF() function evaluates this way:

 The difficulty if not about understanding how to resolve this type of problem but much more how to build such formula in Excel.
 I occasionally hear participants that they have handcrafted 6 levels of IF() functions … or more!
 But it took them more than 30 minutes to do so.
 The technique discussed in this post will reduce that time by 60% minimum.
 Below is another classic example using VLOOKUP():

 The VLOOKUP pros will quickly recognize this formula solving a weakness in VLOOKUP when it is copied across.
-But the question remains to know if there is a technique allowing to easily nest a function inside a function at any level without loosing our sanity?
+But the question remains knowing the technique allowing to easily nest a function inside a function at any level without loosing your sanity?
 Yes there is!